Safin-Ali/zip-damager/README.md

-# ZDamager
+# ZDamager ♻️

 ## Overview
-ZDamager is a web-based tool designed to damage ZIP or OBB (Opaque Binary Blob) files, rendering them unrecoverable for extraction or unpacking while allowing archive viewer software to read their contents.
-This tool is developed specifically to repack ZIP or OBB files, preventing their extraction or repacking.
+ZDamager is a web-based tool designed to damage ZIP or OBB (Opaque Binary Blob) files, unrecoverable for extraction or unpacking while allowing archive viewer software to read their contents.
+This tool is developed specifically to repack ZIP or OBB files, for prevent their extraction or repacking.

 ### Features
-- **Damaging ZIP/OBB Files:** ZDamager can modify ZIP and OBB files to hinder their extraction or unpacking.
+- **Damage ZIP/OBB Files:** ZDamager can modify ZIP and OBB files to hinder their extraction or unpacking.
 - **Compatibility:** The damaged archives remain readable by archive viewer software but cannot be unpacked or extracted.
 - **Limitation:** Currently, the tool exclusively supports OBB files for damage.
 - **Extracted Content Damage:** If forcely extract or unpack achive then the extracted content will be damage.